AustinCodingAcademy/advanced-syllabus/ReadMe.md

 Let's continue with our web server and learn about routes and controllers.

 ### Day 15
 1) Let's get mongodb installed and running on everyone's computer.
+Hang in there, we just need to get through it.
 2) Use the mongodb checklist and get our server connected to the mongodb using mongoose.
 Do one of the models in the express practice.
 3) Continue working on the express practice now using the database.
 4) Review checkpoint 2.
-5) If you get done with express checklist then work on checkpoint 2.
+5) If you get done with express practice all partst,  then work on checkpoint 2.

 * Lecture
   * [MongoDB](https://docs.google.com/presentation/d/1ZE9h-6OSI1s05435k_Y20YhIH7FHt8vA2T8UwC8K8Ec/edit)